-Surge support for deployments (in person or virtual) is when an Field Support Team (FST) member is dedicated to a coordination platform at the national or subnational level.
-Deployment duration depends on the work required but is up to two months with the possibility to extend to a third month based on a reasonable justification.
+Surge support for deployments (in person or virtual) is when a Field Support Team (FST) member is dedicated to a coordination platform at the national or subnational level.
+Deployment duration depends on the work required but is up to two months with the possibility to extend to the third month based on a reasonable justification.

 Two key documents drive all FST deployments, a signed standby partner request form (SBP request) and Terms of Reference (ToRs).
 The deployment request process is relatively straightforward and can be covered in the following three steps:

 Bilateral remote support is when an FST is engaged to support the National Coordination Platforms (NCPs) on a specific task or activity.
 The remote support should be specific and targeted with a clear deliverable and reasonable timeline.
 Remote support is available through sending an email request to firstname.lastname@example.org, including the following information:

 The request will be clarified by GWC through an email or call, if necessary, and then allocated to an FST, who will follow up with the requesting platform.